OpenTermsArchive/demo-declarations/README.md

-# *<!-- here goes your collection name -->Demo<!-- until here -->* collection
+# Declarations of terms tracked in the *<!-- here goes your collection name -->Demo<!-- until here -->* collection

-_The terms listed in this collection are defined tracked by the [Open Terms Archive engine](https://github.com/OpenTermsArchive/engine)._

-These services declarations are maintained and tracked by <!-- customize to your context -->[Open Terms Archive](https://opentermsarchive.org)<!-- until here -->.
+The terms in this collection are declared by <!-- customize to your context -->the Open Terms Archive Core Team<!-- until here --> and tracked using [Open Terms Archive](https://opentermsarchive.org).

 You can [explore the tracked versions](https://github.com/OpenTermsArchive/demo-versions) interactively or [download them as a dataset](https://github.com/OpenTermsArchive/demo-versions/releases) in the `OpenTermsArchive/demo-versions` repository.